 As I developed this list, our family was packed into the van and headed north.
-The kids, my little captive audience, chipped in their suggestions for making winter memories on the shores of Lake Superior in Duluth:
+The kids, my little captive audience, chipped in their suggestions for making the best memories on the north shore of Lake Superior in Duluth this winter:

 This dazzling outdoor light display draws thousands each holiday season to Bayfront Festival Park in Duluth.
 Originally conceived on private property outside the city, the event quickly outgrew its owner’s space with busloads of tourists coming by to enjoy visits with Santa, live entertainment, hot drinks, marshmallow roasts and an ever-growing collection of holiday lights.

 All of that can still be found at Bentleyville’s digs in Duluth – plus the nation’s tallest Christmas tree! – if you’re willing to bundle up the family on a cold winter night.
 Definitely one of the most “feeling Minnesota” moments of our year.
 The lights are on mid-Nov through Christmas; admission and all activities are FREE or what you care to donate.
 Parking in the lot is $10 per vehicle.
 Back this year, you can to hitch a round-trip ride on the North Shore Scenic Railroad (starting Nov 26, $10/pp sold online only), departing from Fitger’s downtown.
 If you are staying at one of the Duluth area hotels, be sure to check if there is a shuttle that will transport your family to the park; often this is a free service during the holiday season.

 Depending on the size of your family, the Great Lakes Aquarium can be a splurge.
 But on a day when the cold coaxes you indoors, it’s the perfect way to entertain a wide range of ages.
 We all loved the large, two-story tank of alien Great Lakes fish and getting hands-on with the dive cam.
 We watched otters playing in a beautiful rocky replica of their natural habitat, then wandered through the Aviary, listening to birdsong and longing for spring.
 Our toddler had a great time exploring nooks and crannies designed just for her: a bear’s den, a forest treehouse, a tank of fish she could touch.
 There are many interactive exhibits throughout the outdoorsy space, perfect for curious little hands.